tonyc/open890/README.md

 ## Docker

-If you are knowledgeable in Docker, you can use the supplied Dockerfile to run open890:
+If you are knowledgeable in Docker, you can either pull a published image from the repository, or build & run your own image locally.

+At the moment, open890:latest reflects what is pushed to the `main` branch.
+Eventually, releases will be tagged as well.

+### Pull & run a published image

+    docker pull ghcr.io/tonyc/open890:latest
+    docker run -p 4000:4000 -it --rm ghcr.io/tonyc/open890:latest

+### Build your own Docker image locally

 Build the image, and start a container using the image, exposing the internal server to your host: